langak/Module_02_LANCEL25156_PTO2503_B_Langa-Cele_SDF01/README.md

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+- 💡 I'm currently learning learning how to become a sofware developer to merge my previous educational backgroud.
-- 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
+- 🎓 I am looking forward to learn about Java and how I incoporate it in building a strong code background.
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I cant wait to solve problems but also build my own business website.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 I want to see how I become entreprenuer using the skills I learn here.

 ---